 stop 8 – The Holyoke Third Level Canal

 stop 10 – The Connecticut River Railroad

-The Connecticut River Railroad (LOCATION) was put on the west bank of the river in 1845.
+The Connecticut River Railroad Bridge (LOCATION) was put on the west bank of the river in 1841.
+The bridge that you see here was put in place in 1872.
 One small station was right on the bank itself on the Holyoke side and a similar station on the Chicopee side.
 The bridge is still used for freight and for Amtrak.
 Once it include a walkway for people that wanted to walk across into Holyoke or Chicopee.
 The Connecticut River flows at a very placid tempo at this location.

 stop 11 – Willimansett